 If amp level is low (after extended run time), turn off power cell, leave pump running and add 227 ml of muriatic acid to the salt side of cell.
 Replace cap and allow to soak for 1 hour before turning power supply back on.

 F. Loss of electric power to the Chlorinating System.

-Assure main circuit breaker in "ON" and pump is running.
+System and pump is running.

 Then:

 Check that power supply circuit breaker is set.

 Confirm safety probe is properly installed and connected and touches salt brine.